 Keeping Your Crested Gecko Healthy

 Crested geckos are hardy animals, so it’s relatively easy to keep them healthy.
-There are still a few things that you should know in order to preserve their well-being, however.
+There are still a few things that you should know to preserve their well-being, however.

 The easiest way to ensure that you have a healthy crested gecko is to start with a healthy crested gecko.
 Just because someone is selling crested geckos, that doesn’t mean they know how to take care of them, and you may get sold a sick or weak gecko simply out of ignorance (and occasionally malice).